newrelic/nri-flex/README.md

   - Provides over [200+ Integrations](#integrations)
   - Has agnostic [Service / Container Discovery](https://github.com/newrelic/nri-flex/wiki/Service-Discovery) built-in
   - As updates and upgrades are made, all Flex Intergrations reap the benefits.
+  - Can send data via the New Relic Infrastructure Agent, or the New Relic Insights Event API

 ## Disclaimer
 New Relic has open-sourced this integration to enable monitoring of various technologies.
 This integration is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to this integration via GitHub.
 Support for this integration is available with an Expert Services subscription.